airtai/faststream/docs/docs/en/rabbit/ack.md

-# Consuming Acknowledgement
+# Consuming Acknowledgements

-As you may know, *RabbitMQ* uses a pretty reach [Acknowledgement](https://www.rabbitmq.com/confirms.html){.external-link target="_blank"} policy.
+As you may know, *RabbitMQ* employs a rather extensive [Acknowledgement](https://www.rabbitmq.com/confirms.html){.external-link target="_blank"} policy.

-In the most cases **FastStream** *acks* messages instead of you: when your function was executed correctly (include all responses sending), a message will be *ack*ed (and *reject*ed at exception).
+In most cases, **FastStream** automatically acknowledges (*acks*) messages on your behalf.
+When your function executes correctly, including sending all responses, a message will be acknowledged (and rejected in case of an exception).

-But, sometimes you want to use a differ *ack* logic.
+However, there are situations where you might want to use a different acknowledgement logic.

 ## Retries

-If you want to use *nack* instead *reject* at message processing error, you can specify `retry` flag in the `#!python  @broker.subscriber(...)` method, which is responsible for error handling logic.
+If you prefer to use a *nack* instead of a *reject* when there's an error in message processing, you can specify the `retry` flag in the `#!python  @broker.subscriber(...)` method, which is responsible for error handling logic.

-By default, this flag has the value `False`, which indicates that if an error has occurred during message processing, it can still be retrieved from the queue:
+By default, this flag is set to `False`, indicating that if an error occurs during message processing, the message can still be retrieved from the queue:

 ```python
 @broker.subscriber("test", retry=False) # don't handle exceptions